Toma400/HC_Tracker/readme.md

 You can suggest any ideas too, however be aware that I will implement them only if they have enough purpose and also can be implemented within technological limitations of Nigui library (which is reason behind a bit ugly interface of current program).
+I may rewrite this program to different language/library one day, but I wanted this to be made relatively fast, so I can make it to Season 10 beginning <3

 ### License
 The software code is made under All Rights Reserved, however you can freely download